lynnagidza/alx-backend-javascript/README.md

 # alx-backend-javascript

-This repository contains projects related to ES6 (ECMAScript 2015) concepts and features.
-Each project is organized into separate directories.
+This repository contains projects for learning JavaScript and TypeScript.
+The projects cover various topics and concepts, including: ES6 syntax and features, JavaScript promises, ES6 classes, ES6 data manipulation, and TypeScript.

 ## Directories